mbhamashah/katacoda-scenarios/Opearting System Basics 1/12-Variables.md

 `echo "Your Bash shell version is: $BASH_VERSION.
 Enjoy your class!"`

-We have used combinations of variable and commands and you can see it gives us a lot more agility.
-We can customise it without rewriting everything from scrtach.
+We have used a combination of variables and commands.
+You can see that it gives us a lot more agility.
+We can customise it without rewriting everything from scratch.

 Now let's customize our back up script.
-I assuming that you still have a user sub directory under root.
+I am assuming that you still have a user sub directory under root.
 If not then please follow previous steps to create files and directory structure.
 If not then you can change input_directory name and output_file name as mentioned in the script.

 |- root

 |--user

 |----backup

 |----subdir1

 `#!/bin/bash`